NorthernMan54/homebridge-mcuiot/README.md

 sensor.
 Also supports auto device discovery using mDNS, removing the need to manage devices via the config.json file.
 Historical display of temperature data is available via HomeKit apps thats support graphing.

-Full build instructions are included in my instructable http://www.instructables.com/id/Homebridge-MCU-IOT/
+Full build instructions are here in the [Wiki](./wiki/Instructions-for-Beginners)

 Also the YL-69 Moisture sensor will create a phantom "Leak Sensor", and will trigger a Leak event when the amount of moisture detected crosses a defined threshold.